saveourtool/diktat/info/guide/guide-chapter-6.md

 # <a name="c6"></a> 6.
 Classes, interfaces and functions
 <!-- =============================================================================== -->
 ### <a name="c6.1"></a> 6.1 Classes
-### <a name="r6.1.1"></a> Rule 6.1.1: Primary constructor should be defined implicitly in the declaration of the class.
+### <a name="r6.1.1"></a> Rule 6.1.1:  When a class has a single constructor, it should be defined as a primary constructor in the declaration of the class.
-In case class contains only one explicit constructor - it should be converted to implicit primary constructor.
+In case class contains only one explicit constructor - it should be converted to a primary constructor.

 **Invalid example**:
 ```kotlin